 The single most important line: "You can outsource work, not learning"

-This is the heart of his post.
 You can send tasks outside, to AI or to other people.
-But you can't send out the act of learning itself.
-The system that stores and spins your learning becomes a company's single biggest advantage.
+Learning behaves differently, because the change it produces lands inside whoever does the work of figuring the thing out.
+Outsource that work and the knowledge forms somewhere other than in your own head.
+So the system that stores learning and keeps it spinning becomes a company's single biggest advantage.
 That is the learning loop.

 The goal isn't "winner takes all," it's "value spread widely"